Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The Citation File Format version 1.2.0 is a human and machine readable file format which provides citation metadata for software.
 This package provides core utilities to generate and validate this metadata.

-officer — by David Gohel, 2 months ago
+officer — by David Gohel, a month ago

 Manipulation of Microsoft Word and PowerPoint Documents